 - You can roll over funds from a 401(k) tax-free.

 - You can start or purchase the business without debt.

 - You'll have immediate equity (which you can sell or borrow against).

 - The business can fail, which means that you'd lose your entire investment.

 - IRS scrutiny – if the rollover is not completed properly, you may be liable for taxes and penalties.

 - You’ll be subject to fees.

-On one hand, you can have the money to start a business without any debt.
-On the other hand, it’s a big risk – you’re betting on your future, and could lose everything you’ve saved up to this point.
+On the one hand, you can have the money to start a business without any debt.
+On the other hand, it’s a substantial risk – you’re betting on your future and could lose everything you’ve saved up to this point.